 So why is the Munich NS-Documentation Center located where it is?
 Well, actually, reason #1 to visit the Munich NS-Documentation Center is…

-The current building housing the Munich NS-Documentation Center is located on the site of the former “Brown House” -aka- the former headquarters of the National Socialist German Workers’ Party (NSDAP) which would become/and the birthplace of the Nazi party as we know it.
+The current building housing the Munich NS-Documentation Center is located on the site of the former “Brown House.”
+This is the former headquarters of the National Socialist German Workers’ Party (NSDAP) which would become/and the birthplace of the Nazi party as we know it.

-Besides the Brown House, this entire (really big) area between Königsplatz and Karolinenplatz, of which the Brown House was just one small corner, served all the Nazis’ needs for mass political rallies, marches, book burnings, administration, and much more.
+Besides the Brown House, this entire area between Königsplatz and Karolinenplatz served all the Nazis’ needs for mass political rallies, marches, book burnings, administration, and much more.
+The Brown House was just one small corner.

 For me, learning about a topic at the source is the most effective way to learn.